Have Questions?

 888-980-6524

-Ranch at Dove Tree is 87.9 miles from Portales, New Mexico
+Ranch at Dove Tree is 87.9 miles from Portales, NM

 In the same way, Ranch at Dove Tree believes in individual treatment to ensure that their clients find success and sobriety.
 The addiction treatment center has also specialized in other types of care like child care for clients children, co-occurring mental and substance abuse disorders, persons with serious mental illness, legal advocacy, seniors or older adults, substance abuse education - among many others.
 Many of these services are also offered by Ranch at Dove Tree in different settings like detoxification programs, long term drug treatment, inpatient drug and alcohol rehab programs, outpatient substance abuse counseling, short term drug rehab centers, as well as others.